h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 - **max\_active\_predictors**: Specify the maximum number of active predictors during computation.
 This value is used as a stopping criterium to prevent expensive model building with many predictors.

+- **seed**: Specify the random number generator (RNG) seed for algorithm components dependent on randomization.
+The seed is consistent for each H2O instance so that you can create models with the same starting conditions in alternative configurations.

 ###Interpreting a GLM Model